jupihes/presentation/presentation.rst

 What are general Challenges for Mobile Operator?

 1. Threat of new entrants

   - No special risk for now as new Telcom Operator is unlikely = Main barriers are huge needed investments, Sactions for seting up new operation, lic,etc.
   - Rightel may impose risk if it could manage to perform rationally which is very unlikley.

 2. Threat of substitutes

   - There is threat for digital services as any company with acceptable service may take a lead and grasp subscribers.

 3. Bargaining power of customers

  - It is different per service and product.
 For some with free foreigne provider, internal/local's are not attracttive due to so many reasons.
 4. Bargaining power of suppliers

   - International providers may impose special request due to limitations and status of Iran Market.
-  -

 5. Competitive rivalry

    - MCI threat to invest and compete
    - Competitive strategy from Shatel o other players

-Next slides, present default for Telcos.
+Next slides, present general challange status for Telcos.

 .. image:: images/ADL-2-challenges.png
 	:height: 20px